Understanding the No-Drain Tummy Tuck

 Drains are notoriously uncomfortable, especially for patients who are trying to heal and rest as best they can in the days immediately following their procedures.
 They can limit a person's mobility and restrict sleeping positions.
 The inconvenience of monitoring, emptying, and cleaning drains puts some patients off, and it often requires help from a loved one.

 The no-drain technique prevents all these issues.
 Additionally, patients are less likely to develop an infection, are in less pain after surgery, and tend to recover faster.

 Is It Right for You?

 Although the no-drain technique is a great option for most patients, sometimes I still recommend the use of drains.
 This is usually for my patients who require the most extensive tummy tuck surgeries, with removal of a lot of tissue and a longer scar.
 The no-drain option is often appropriate for mini tummy tuck patients.

 If you are interested in getting a tummy tuck, I will discuss this option at length and make a recommendation based on whether I feel it could be a good approach for your surgery.
 Whichever plan we choose together, you can rest assured that I will use only the safest, most up-to-date techniques to produce the optimal results.

 To view results of Dr. Mariotti's tummy tuck patients, please visit our photo gallery.
-If you'd like to make an appointment to discuss tummy tuck surgery with Dr. Mariotti, simply request a consultationrequest a consultation online or call his office at (925) 685-4533.
+If you'd like to make an appointment to discuss tummy tuck surgery with Dr. Mariotti, simply request a consultation online or call his office at (925) 685-4533.